Volvo Ocean Race

 Galway, a breathtaking city any time of year

-This culturally rich, warm and vibrant city is legendary for its festivals with top annual events, such as the Comedy Festival, the Arts Festival and two Oyster Festivals drawing massive international crowds.
-As well as being one of Ireland’s biggest hubs for watersports, Galway is a bohemian city that revels in the arts, the old medieval city streets buzz with life and history, while the city’s picturesque location makes it one of Ireland’s most spectacular spots.
-Enjoy lively nights in the city’s old traditional pubs, soak up truly great seafood in some of the best restaurants in town, or hang out in hip clubs till the early hours.
-For those who like to see the sights, Galway boasts wonderful ancient buildings, medieval alleys and impressive churches, such as St Nicholas’, and a walking tour of Galway, known as The City of Tribes, is a must for all.
-You can even stop off to shop for Claddagh Rings or take a peek at the Druid Theatre.
+As well as being one of Ireland’s biggest hubs for watersports, Galway is a bohemian city that revels in the arts.
+Students, musicians, writers and artists all favour the city and contribute to the irresistable atmosphere here.
+The old medieval city streets buzz with life and history, while the city’s picturesque location makes it one of Ireland’s most spectacular spots.
+Enjoy lively nights in the city’s old traditional pubs, which come alive with music after dark, soak up truly great seafood in some of the best restaurants in town, or hang out in hip clubs till the early hours.
+For those who like to see the sights, Galway boasts wonderful ancient buildings, medieval alleys and impressive churches, such as St Nicholas’.

 Beyond the city walls

 Stretch out beyond Galway City and you’re in for a real treat.
-The countryside is unique and spectacular, and its coastline is particularly enthralling.
-With no less than 19 of the island’s 76 Blue Flag beaches, you’ll find hidden coves swathed in powdery golden sand, and you can view the varied ocean-life up close at the Galway Atlantiquarium – the National Aquarium of Ireland – which is located in the pretty coastal town of Salthill.
-Take a swing at incredible links golf courses, where nature greets you with a considerable challenge; scramble up the Twelve Bens mountain range and enjoy stunning views out over rugged bogland; bliss out with some relaxing fishing on Lough Corrib, or seek out some pampering at incredible spas.
-For an unbeatable experience, though, you should book a trip to the Gaeltacht (Irish speaking region) in Connemara or the Aran Islands, where you can see the country’s centuries-old traditions living on.
+The countryside in this part of Ireland is unique and breathtakingly spectacular.
+Scramble up the Twelve Bens mountain range and enjoy a stunning view out over rugged bogland, bliss out with some relaxing fishing on Lough Corrib, which has a reputation as being one of the best game fisheries in the world, or seek out some of Ireland’s powdery-soft white sand beaches at Renvyle or Gurteen near Roundstone.
+For an unbeatable experience, though, you should book a trip to the Gaeltacht (Irish speaking region) in Connemara or the Aran Islands, where you can see the country’s centuries-old cultural traditions living on.
 What are you waiting for?
 Get planning your trip to Galway now, and make sure you’re there in time to watch the arrival of the great and the good of the seafaring world...